N-ckDotCom/N-ckDotCom/README.md

 # Hi there, I'm Niki 👋

-I'm a 5th year IT & web development student finishing up at HTL Spengergasse in Vienna.
+I'm a 5th year IT student finishing up at HTL Spengergasse in Vienna.

 ### A few things about me: